Columbus Alimony Attorneys

 At Kemp, Schaeffer & Rowe Co., L.P.A., our Columbus alimony lawyers have been helping clients navigate the complexities of alimony laws in Ohio for over 20 years.
 We understand how important it is to secure a fair alimony arrangement, and we are prepared to fight for your best interests every step of the way.

-Call (614) 665-5833 or contact us online to schedule a consultation with our team today.
+Call (614) 665-5833 or contact us online to schedule a consultation with our Columbus alimony lawyer today.

-How Is Alimony Calculated in Ohio?
+How Is Alimony Calculated in Columbus, Ohio?

 Unlike child support, there is no specific formula for calculating alimony in Ohio.
 Instead, the court will consider a variety of factors when determining whether to award alimony and, if so, how much to award and for how long.